 In a fleet with hundreds of trucks, it becomes a significant amount of money.

-So these are the top 10 driver questions regarding ELDs and the ELD mandate.
-If you still have any more questions, you can call our support team at 855-434-3564 or email us at email@example.com.
+If you still have additional ELD mandate questions, call our support team at 855-434-3564 or email us at email@example.com.